ofiwg/libfabric/man/fi_peer.3.md

 : User defined context that will be associated with a fabric object.

 # DESCRIPTION

+NOTICE: The peer APIs describe by this man page are developmental and may change between libfabric versions.
+The data structures and API definitions should not be considered stable between versions.
+Providers being used as peers must target the same libfabric version.

 Functions defined in this man page are typically used by providers to communicate with other providers, known as peer providers, or by other